eliasgoette/ElasticSearch-Implementation/README.md

 # ElasticSearch-Implemtation

-Implementation of ElasticSearch for NoSQL lecure
+Demo implementation of ElasticSearch for NoSQL lecure